Tito–Stalin split: Yugoslav foreign policy, 1945–1947

-The USSR and Yugoslavia signed a friendship treaty when Tito met with Stalin in Moscow in April 1945.
+The Soviet Union and Yugoslavia signed a friendship treaty when Tito met with Stalin in Moscow in April 1945.
 They established good bilateral relations despite differences in how to bring about a communist or socialist society.
 In 1945, Yugoslavia relied on United Nations Relief and Rehabilitation Administration aid as it experienced food shortages, but it gave much greater internal publicity to comparably smaller Soviet assistance.
 On 10 January 1945, Stalin called Yugoslavia's foreign policy unreasonable because of its territorial claims against most of its neighbours, including Hungary, Austria, and the Free Territory of Trieste, which had been carved out of pre-war Italian territory.
-Tito then gave a speech criticising the USSR for not backing his territorial demands.
-The confrontation with the Western Allies became tense in August 1946 when Yugoslav fighter aircraft forced a United States Army Air Forces Douglas C-47 Skytrain to crash-land near Ljubljana and shot down another above Bled, capturing ten and killing a crew of five in a space of ten days.
+Tito then delivered a speech criticising the Soviet Union for not backing his territorial demands.
+The confrontation with the Western Allies became tense in August 1946 when Yugoslav fighter aircraft forced a United States Army Air Forces Douglas C-47 Skytrain to crash-land near Ljubljana and shot down another above Bled, capturing ten and killing a crew of five in the span of ten days.
 The Western Allies incorrectly believed that Stalin encouraged Tito's persistence; Stalin actually wished to avoid confrontation with the West.

 Tito also sought to establish regional dominance over Yugoslavia's southern neighbours—Albania, Bulgaria, and Greece.
-The first overtures in this direction had occurred in 1943, when a proposal for a regional headquarters to coordinate national Partisan actions fell through.
+The first overtures in this direction occurred in 1943 when a proposal for a regional headquarters to coordinate national Partisan actions fell through.
 Tito, who saw the Yugoslav component of the Partisans as superior, declined to go ahead with any scheme that would give other national components equal say.
 The pre-war partition of Macedonia into Vardar, Pirin, and Aegean Macedonia—controlled by Yugoslavia, Bulgaria, and Greece respectively—complicated regional relations.
 The presence of a substantial ethnic Albanian population in the Yugoslav region of Kosovo further impeded relations.
-In 1943, the PKSH had proposed the transfer of Kosovo to Albania, only to be confronted with a counterproposal: incorporating Albania into the future Yugoslav federation.
-Tito and the PKSH first secretary, Enver Hoxha, revisited the idea in 1946, agreeing to merge the two countries.
+In 1943, the PKSH had proposed the transfer of Kosovo to Albania, only to be confronted with a counterproposal: incorporating Albania into a future Yugoslav federation.
+Tito and PKSH first secretary Enver Hoxha revisited the idea in 1946, agreeing to merge the two countries.

 After the war, Tito continued to pursue dominance in the region.
 In 1946, Albania and Yugoslavia signed a treaty on mutual assistance and customs agreements, almost completely integrating Albania into the Yugoslav economic system.
-Nearly a thousand Yugoslav economic development experts were sent to Albania, and a KPJ representative was added to the PKSH central committee.
-The two countries' militaries also cooperated, at least in the mining of the Corfu Channel in October 1946—an action which damaged two British Royal Navy destroyers and resulted in 44 dead and 42 injured.
-Even though the USSR had indicated previously it would only deal with Albania through Yugoslavia, Stalin cautioned the Yugoslavs to slow down unification with Albania.
+Nearly a thousand Yugoslav economic development experts were sent to Albania, and a KPJ representative was added to the PKSH Central Committee.
+The two countries' militaries also cooperated, at least in the mining of the Corfu Channel in October 1946—an action which damaged two Royal Navy destroyers and resulted in 44 dead and 42 injured.
+Even though the Soviet Union had previously indicated it would only deal with Albania through Yugoslavia, Stalin cautioned the Yugoslavs not to pursue unification with haste.